Spotlight on Engagement

 According to Glenn, the rewards of his involvement have been many.
 He has thoroughly enjoyed spending time with the youth, as well as with other volunteers.
 He says that involvement at the church, particularly working with youth, has helped him grow in his faith, and has also helped him become more outgoing.
 Above all, Glenn notes, through his involvement, he has developed strong relationships, made some incredible memories, and has been able to watch some of our members grow up before his eyes.

 Anyone who knows Glenn is quick to sing his praises.
 Erin Rizk, who volunteers with him at Wednesday Club shares, “Glenn is a kind, calm, and consistent role model for the youth of DPC.
-The kids can count on Glenn to be there for them and truly makes everyone feel like they are important and valued.”
+The kids can count on Glenn to be there for them, and he truly makes everyone feel like they are important and valued.”
 This sentiment is underscored by Megan Craig, Interim Youth Director and lifelong member of DPC, who says, “Glenn has had a profound impact on young lives regarding faith formation.
 He has been one of the most stable people/things about our youth program.
 He shares personal stories that make him relatable to kids, asks questions more than gives answers, and always makes a point to learn everyone’s name.”
 Caroline Rawlings, who participates in Element and serves with Glenn on the Youth Committee shares, “Glenn is a great example of someone who sees a need and steps in to help.
 I hope others will be inspired by Glenn to get involved.”

 In addition to serving as a leader for Wednesday Club and the junior/senior high youth group, Glenn has shared his time and talents within the Confirmation program, Vacation Bible School, and Children’s Worship Time/Children’s Worship Time Plus, as well as serving as a Deacon, Ruling Elder, and a member of multiple committees.
 Of all those areas, he notes, working with the youth has been his favorite.